 This leaves not only fewer “workable” hours, but it can also be harder to get ahold of potential customers (especially in the B2B marketplace).

-In this blog, we’re looking at how you can amplify your marketing plan in Q4 to help you close your year out strong and prepare you for a more profitable 2023!
+In this post, we’re looking at how you can amplify your marketing plan in Q4 to help you close your year out strong and prepare you for a more profitable 2024!

-We’re going over the 4 step process to Revving up Your Q4 Marketing Plan, and… as a bonus at the end, we’re going over Q4 Ninja Marketing Tricks to help get ahead of your competition!
+We’re going over the 4-step process to Revving up Your Q4 Marketing Plan, and… as a bonus at the end, we’re going over Q4 Ninja Marketing Tricks to help you get ahead of your competition!

 So, grab a pen and paper (and maybe a pumpkin spice latte to get you in the autumn mood), and let’s get started…